Shrijeeth/Golang-Fiber-App-Template/README.md

 - Fiber: A fast, Express.js-like web framework for Golang.
 - GORM: The fantastic ORM library for Golang.
 - GolangCi-Lint (https://github.com/golangci/golangci-lint): golangci-lint is a fast Go linters runner.
-- fiber-go-template (https://github.com/create-go-app/fiber-go-template): An amazing repository for fiber-go-template which served us a great inspiration to improve it.
+- fiber-go-template (https://github.com/create-go-app/fiber-go-template): An amazing repository for fiber-go-template which served us a great inspiration to improve it additional functionalities.